DmitryVarennikov/cuegenerator-server/README.md

 ```

 # How to develop

 ## API protocol

 ### Obtain token

-Make a request to obtain a JSON web token
+Make a request to obtain a JSON web token to use in all subsequent requests. **Note** the expiration time is set to one hour.

 **Request**